fpetrola/dragome/t2/5-tutorial.md

 new TemplateRepeater<Person>(somePersons, mainTemplate, "row", this::fillTemplate);
 ```
 Note that mainTemplate is provided as member of DragomeVisualActivity which contains the body of current HTML.
-Template engine will generate a nested sub template for each element using "data-template" attribute, you can use example data inside it to preview template as static HTML pages, it will be removed in template instantiation.
 FillTemplate method will be called for each item in persons list, and will be in charge of creating a component for each person field, binding all data, and creating the delete button.
 ``` Java
 public void fillTemplate(final Person person, Template itemTemplate)